nhsconnect/Events-Management/pages/overview/overview_guide_versioning.md

 summary: An overview of this implementation guide is versioned.
 ---

+This page outlines the versioning and maturity label attached to this specification.
+The maturity and stabibility of specific events is outlined and described on the [Supported Event Messages](overview_supported_events.html) page.

 ## Semantic Versioning ##

 Given a version number MAJOR.MINOR.PATCH, increment the: